August 31, 2017

 - What types of extracurricular activities is your child involved in, and do they want to continue these activities in college?

-- What other criteria are important as you?
+- What other criteria is important to you?

 These conversations can allow the counselor to recommend colleges for your student to visit or apply to, and can help manage expectations throughout the process.